oresat/oresat-olaf/docs/canopen.rst

 Objects at an indexes can be Variables, Arrays, or Records (aka structs).
 Only Variables can be object with a subindex.
 An Array or Record will have one or more Variables as subidexes.
-Subindex ``0x00`` of all Arrays and Records will be the number of subidexes in the Array or Record.
+Subindex ``0x00`` of all Arrays and Records will be the highest index of the Array or Record.

 Indexes can be divide into 3 groups: Manidtory, Manufacture, and Optional.

 - Manidtory Objects (``0x1000``, ``0x1001``, ``0x1018``) are requeired index
   for all nodes.
-- Manufacture Objects (``0x2000`` to ``0x5FFF``) are objects addded by manufacturegtr.
+- Manufacture Objects (``0x2000`` to ``0x5FFF``) are objects addded by manufacturer.
 - Optional Objects (``0x1000`` to ``0x1FFF`` and ``0x6000`` to ``0x8000``) are
   objects added by user.